A Note on Randomness Extraction

 Algorithm M works regardless of what numbers X and Y can take on and with what probability, and even if the “dice” for X and Y are loaded differently, as long as—

 Proposition 1.
 Let X and Y be real-valued non-degenerate random variables.
-Then Algorithm M outputs 0 or 1 with equal probability if and only if X and Y are statistically indifferent.
+Then Algorithm M outputs 1 or 0 with equal probability if and only if X and Y are statistically indifferent.

 Proof.
 For every X and every Y there are only three mutually exclusive possibilities, X>Y, Y>X, and X=Y. Because both random variables are nondegenerate, P(X>Y) or P(Y>X) or both are nonzero, and P(X=Y) < 1.
 For the algorithm to return 0, X must be less than Y, and for it to return 1, X must be greater than Y.

-For the "only if" part: For the algorithm to return 0 or 1 with equal probability, it must be that P(X>Y) = P(Y>X).
+For the “only if” part: For the algorithm to return 1 or 0 with equal probability, it must be that P(X>Y) = P(Y>X).
 But this necessarily means that P(X>Y) and P(Y>X) are both 1/2 or less.
 And if we assign half of the remainder (the remainder being P(X=Y)) to each probability, we get—

 and thus, X and Y must be statistically indifferent by definition (see below).